femboyfin/dbdideas/survivor_perks.md

 ## [Decisive Strike](<https://deadbydaylight.wiki.gg/wiki/Decisive_Strike>) 😷 💪

 - Timer no longer decreases in chase
-  - Prevents the survivor from being punished for peforming well in chase
+  - Prevents the survivor from being punished for peforming well in chase.
 - Decreased timer to **30 seconds** *(was 60)*
-  - This prevents the killer from being punished for chasing and downing another survivor, and then stumbling back upon you 30-60 second later and being punished for it
+  - This prevents the killer from being punished for chasing and downing another survivor, and then stumbling back upon you 30-60 second later and being punished for it.

 ## [Déjà Vu](<https://deadbydaylight.wiki.gg/wiki/Déjà_Vu>) 💪

-- Make Repair speed bonus is predicative upon Generator Aura.
+- Make Repair speed bonus is predicative upon Generator Aura
   - This allows for counterplay via Blindness-inflicting perks, e.g. Mindbreaker.